-The Sydney Harbour Regatta is hosted in the Autumn months of March each year by the Middle Harbour Yacht Club, and is one of the largest competitive keelboat regattas in Australia.
+The Sydney Harbour Regatta is hosted in the autumn of March each year by the Middle Harbour Yacht Club and is one of Australia’s largest competitive keelboat regattas.

-180 keelboats will race across 25 divisions over 7 course areas, throughout Sydney Harbour as well as offshore near Sydney Heads.
+180 keelboats will race across 25 divisions over seven-course areas throughout Sydney Harbour and offshore near Sydney Heads.

-To promote competition in Sydney for a range of sports yachts with asymmetric gennakers, MHYC is trialling a Super Group point score within the regular handicap categories for the Super 20s all the way up to Super 50s.
+To promote competition in Sydney for a range of sports yachts with asymmetric gennakers, MHYC is trialling a Super Group point score within the regular handicap categories for the Super 20s up to Super 50s.

-The Sydney 38 NSW Championship will be staged offshore as will Super 50 racing, incorporating the spectacular TP52s along with yachts of similar size and performance.
+The Sydney 38 NSW Championship will be staged offshore, as will Super 50 racing, incorporating the spectacular TP52s and yachts of similar size and performance.

-With the beautiful Sydney weather, this event is one of the most popular sailing events in New South Wales as the warm weather makes for the perfect sailing experience.
+With the beautiful Sydney weather, this event is one of New South Wales’s most popular sailing events, as the warm weather makes for the perfect sailing experience.